raim/genex/README.md

 expression as described in the Supporting Information `SI File 3` of
 @Behle2020 (https://doi.org/10.1021/acssynbio.9b00505).

-See (doc/genex.rmd) for details on the mathematical model.
-To compile in R this use:
+See (doc/genex.rmd) for details on the mathematical model, and how to use the model to fit protein expression data measured in in growing cells (eg. GFP in *E. coli* in a "platereader").
+To compile in R use:

 ``` R
 rmarkdown::render("doc/genex.rmd", "pdf_document")
 ```

-## Functions
+## Usage

 The file `(R/genex.R)` holds two functions.